 Stay: Charco Hotel

 Begin your journey in Colonia del Sacramento, a riverside town where a rich history lingers in its uneven cobblestones and sun-faded facades.
 A UNESCO World Heritage site, Colonia is a place of quiet beauty, its streets a patchwork of Portuguese and Spanish legacies.
-Set out on a walking tour of the Old City, and discover the stories of its layered past through the aged fortress walls, the lighthouse standing sentinel over the river, and the beautifully coloured houses.
-Cap off the tour with a traditional mate tasting; Uruguay’s beloved ritual of sharing yerba mate, a herbal tea that symbolises interpersonal connection and hospitality.
-For food lovers, a visit to La Vigna Cheese Farm offers a hands-on experience in artisanal cheesemaking, paired with tastings of farm-fresh produce.
+Set out on a walking tour of the Old City and discover the stories of its layered past through the aged fortress walls, the lighthouse standing sentinel over the river, and the beautiful coloured houses.
+Cap off the tour with a tasting of Uruguay’s beloved yerba mate, a traditional herbal tea that symbolises interpersonal connection and hospitality.
+For food lovers, a visit to La Vigna Cheese Farm offers a hands-on experience in artisanal cheesemaking.

-Spend the night at Charco Hotel in one of their White Rooms; thoughtfully designed with exposed stone walls to reflect the towns colonial history, and providing magnificent views of the river.
+Spend the night at Charco Hotel in one of their White Rooms, thoughtfully designed with magnificent views of the river and exposed stone walls that reflect the town’s colonial history.

 Days 2–3: Carmelo